denodrivers/postgres/docs/README.md

 This improves performance, as creating a whole new connection for each query can be an expensive operation.
 With pools, you can keep the connections open to be re-used when requested (`const client = dbPool.connect()`).
 So one of the active connections will be used instead  of creating a new one.

-The number of pools is up to you, but 50 is generally a good number, but this can differ based on how active your application is.
+The number of pools is up to you, but I feel a pool of 20 is good for small applications.
+Though remember this can differ based on how active your application is.
+Increase or decrease where necessary.

 ## API